cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 cute::copy(gmem_tiled_copy_QKV, tQgQ, tQsQ);
 ```

 In this example, assume `gQ` and `sQ` are correctly-defined GMEM and SMEM tensors.
 We first define our tiled copy blueprint.
-Then, we get the thread slice of this tiled copy, which translates our global tiled copy object to the values this thread actually fetches.
-Then, we partition the source and the destination, laying the thread blueprint on the source and destination tensors.
+Then we get the thread slice of this tiled copy, which translates our global tiled copy object into the values this thread actually fetches.
+Then we partition the source and the destination, laying the thread blueprint on the source and destination tensors.
 Finally, we issue the copy operation.

-> Example: Thread 0 takes the 0th (first) 128-bits, halfs 0-7.
-Then, it takes the 128th 128-bit chunk.
-Then the 256th, 384th, until the source is tiled.
+> Example: Thread 0 takes the 0th (first) 128 bits, halfs 0-7.
+Then it takes the 128th 128-bit chunk, then the 256th, 384th, until the source is tiled.
 The intermediate thread tensor has shape `((1, 8), M, N)` where M, N represent the tile and 1, 8 is the value layout.
-It may not be this exactly, but it doesn't really matter as we don't usually have to work with the intermediate partition.
+It may not be exactly this, but it doesn't really matter as we don't usually have to work with the intermediate partition.

 ### GMEM and SMEM Tensors
 Saved the easiest step for last.
 Let's define the `gX` and `sX` tensors for GMEM and SMEM.

-CuTe provides us with a convenient API to retrieve the proper tensor tile from the source.
+CuTe provides a convenient API to retrieve the proper tensor tile from the source.
 It has the unfortunate side effect of being somewhat convoluted and ugly, but hey, it works.

 ```cpp
 // Assume we have a params struct that contains our source parameters